Mercedes-Benz 7G-Tronic transmission: Specifications

-Operating Modes
+Operating modes

 Regular

-In normal condition it sequentially shift gears, but if required it can skip some gears, that are: 7 to 5, 6 to 2, 5 to 3 and 3 to 1.
+The W7A uses neither bands nor sprag clutches.
+It is fully electronic controlled.
 On vehicles with 6 or 8 cylinder engines with comfort mode engaged, as well as on off-road vehicles with low range selected, the transmission will always use 2nd gear as initial gear.

-„Limp-Home Mode“
+The transmission can skip gears when downshifting.
+It also has a torque converter lock-up on all 7 gears, allowing better transmission of torque for improved acceleration.
+The transmission's casing is made of magnesium alloy, a first for the industry, to save weight.

+„Limp-home mode“

 If the transmission control unit senses a critical fault during driving, it will activate an emergency operating mode: Upon hydraulic failures, it will stop shifting gears and permanently retain the currently selected gear; if the failure can be pinpointed to one of the internal hydraulic control valves, the transmission will continue shifting but stop using the affected gear(s).
 Upon electrical failure, the transmission shifts to 6th gear.
 If the critical fault persists after the vehicle is stopped and the engine restarted, only 2nd gear and reverse gear #2 are available.